-Our digital activities require the active engagement of an adult guide.
+Our digital activities complement the work in our school.
 Some children may not need an adult, and they can do the activities independently.
 Parents should use their judgment to determine what is right for your child.
 With a little creativity, activities can be modified to suit your child’s age, ability, and interests.

 In the Montessori classroom, we encourage our children to demonstrate concentration and independence.
 You can help support these ground rules: